">

 Nokia 6100

-About: The Nokia 6100 was Nokia’s lightest phone with a full 12-key keypad at the time.
+📰 Why this phone matters: The Nokia 6100 was Nokia’s lightest phone with a full 12-key keypad at the time.
 Combined with its battery, it weighs only 76 grams (2.68 ounces) and measures 102 x 44 x 13.5 mm.
 Its smaller size compared with other contemporary phones might make it difficult for the elderly, or people with large fingers, to use its keypad.
 The phone supports Xpress-On covers, and is packaged along with any of 4 colours.
-Its feature set is very similar to the Nokia 7210, although with a more conservative design.
+Its feature set is very similar to the Nokia 7210, although with a more conservative design.📝 Reviews when released: Mobile Review 🔗

 -